 ctDNA testing

-Circulating tumour DNA testing will be available to order by South East clinicians from December 1st 2025.
+Circulating tumour DNA testing is now available to order

-The South East Genomic Medicine Service will become the third centre to provide ctDNA testing for the NHS which is currently available for non-small cell lung cancer and breast cancer.
-This ‘revolutionary’ blood test was made freely available to all patients that meet the clinical eligibility criteria earlier this year.
+The South East Genomic Medicine Service is one of three centres providing ctDNA testing for the NHS which is currently available for non-small cell lung cancer and breast cancer.
+This ‘revolutionary’ blood test was made freely available to all patients that meet the clinical eligibility criteria in 2025.

-This page will support clinicians to understand the new pathway and answer your questions.
+This page supports clinicians to understand how to refer patients and interpret results as well as answer your questions.

 What is ctDNA testing?